wemsteral/instagram_challenge/README.md

 ## What is this?

+_imagine that instagram was designed in 1994 by Ginsters_

 This is a replica of instagram built with ruby-on-rails (Ruby 2.6.0).
 Users can sign up for an account with a name, email and password.
 Users can post pictures to the main wall.